cleverlight/alexstanhope/_includes/presentations/2018-04-29-leading-teams-up-the-mountain.md

 {% if include.pres %}Note: {% endif %}No matter how disciplined I am, no matter how well equipped, rested or prepared, some part of me won't want to do the hard thing.
 Some small part is going to want to stay in bed on Monday morning, sit on the sofa or watch TV.
 However you personify that part, for most of us it's real.
 Ignore it at your peril.

 As a manager, the challenge is to keep the team going when everyone's fed up on the journey up the mountain.
 Be clear where you're going, help each and every one of us understand how our contribution matters, create moments of respite.

+---

+## Celebrate \[small\] victories
+{% if include.pres %}
+* Dylan Moran
+* Scope of control
+* Cadence of celebration
+* Effectiveness of review
+* Efficacy of team

+Note: {% endif %}The more you can celebrate the victories, the more likely you'll get honest reviews of the defeats.
+Trying to enjoy one, while whitewash the other creates a dissonance in the team.
+Effective reviews that surface creative solutions to try - for really it's all about test-and-learn experiments - increases efficacy.

 With a bit of luck, we forget the hard bits.
 It's the laughter and connection that great teams hang on to, but their walls are adorned with trophies and team selfies that remind them that there's a summit to the next adventure as there was to the last.